-- (1) A Councillor may move an application on an urgent basis provided that a- - (a) notice of motion is handed to the Speaker at least 24 hours before the scheduled meeting; and - (b) motivation for the urgency is attached to the notice of motion. - (2) The Speaker, after consulting with the Whips, must make a ruling on whether the motion should be tabled before Council.
-The ruling of the Speaker shall be final. - (3) Notwithstanding the provisions of sub-rule (1), a Councillor may request the Speaker to place an urgent motion which is in the public interest on the agenda at least an hour prior to a Council meeting. - (4) The Speaker must make a final decision to table the urgent motion referred to in sub-rule (3) after considering the motivation.
+- (1) A Councillor may move an application on an urgent basis provided that a- - (a) notice of motion is handed to the Speaker at least 24 hours before the scheduled meeting; and - (b) motivation for the urgency is attached to the notice of motion. - (1A) The Speaker must take the following into account when considering an application contemplated in sub-rule (1): - (a) whether the subject matter of the request is of such a serious nature that it requires immediate attention; - (b) whether the subject matter of the request relates to a specific matter of recent occurrence; - (c) whether the request is confined to one subject matter; - (d) whether the request can be dealt with by some other means in the near future; and - (e) whether the request concerns a matter for which the Council may be held responsible. - [sub-rule (1A) inserted by section 13(a) of the Amendment By-law, 2017] - (2) The Speaker must advise the Whips on the contents of the urgent motion received under sub-rule (1) and his or her ruling on whether the motion will be tabled before Council.
+The ruling of the Speaker shall be final. - [sub-rule (2) substituted by section 13(b) of the Amendment By-law, 2017] - (3) Notwithstanding the provisions of sub-rule (1), a Councillor may request the Speaker to place an urgent motion which is in the public interest on the agenda at least an hour prior to a Council meeting: Provided that the urgent motion sought to be placed on the agenda- - (a) falls within the mandate of Council to deliberate on; and - (b) cannot stand over until the next ordinary meeting of Council. - [sub-rule (3) substituted by section 13(c) of the Amendment By-law, 2017] - (4) The Speaker must make a final decision to table the urgent motion referred to in sub-rule (3) after considering the motivation.
 The ruling of the Speaker shall be final.